Xardas0327/Learning2DEngine/Documentations/Learning2DEngine/Render.md

 ```

 **CalcDynamicDataSize**
-If the currently size is not enough or it is bigger twice than the maxDynamicSize,
+If the current buffers size is not enough or it is bigger twice than the maxDynamicSize,
 it will reallocate the buffers.
 It allocates 20% more space in the buffer, so that it does not have to allocate again
 if there are some dynamic renderers.